6 Hours / 6 CEs

 • Intended Audience

-This training is designed for individuals in the counseling and mental health fields who are interested in integrating Artificial Intelligence (AI) into teaching, supervision, and clinical practice.
-It is most relevant for those specializing in counselor education, clinical supervision, or professional training, and aims to support professionals seeking to enhance their work with innovative AI tools and approaches.
+This training is designed for individuals specializing in counselor education, clinical supervision, or professional training within counseling and related mental health fields who are interested in integrating Artificial Intelligence (AI) into teaching, supervision, and clinical practice.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals at all experience levels who are interested in integrating artificial intelligence (AI) into counselor education, supervision, and clinical practice.
+This training is designed for licensed and pre-licensed mental health professionals at varying levels of experience with artificial intelligence in counselor education and practice.

 • Practice Setting